Insights

 Set up a video alarm

-Solink allows you to use software and restaurant security cameras as a video surveillance system.
+Solink allows you to use software and restaurant security cameras as a video security system.

 Use motion detection to receive an alert if any suspicious activity occurs in your restaurant after hours.
 You can also subscribe to a service that monitors your locations for you.
 Then, if an alert is triggered, a professional will review your alarm and determine if it was an accidental alarm or if police need to be dispatched.